AY2425S2-CS2103T-T12-2/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * Role field is only available for healthcare staff, doctor_in_charge, nok_name, nok_phone and department fields are only available for patients.
+* A patient's nok_phone cannot be the same as a patient's phone number.

 **Examples**:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.